roeegro/SwimFix/README.md

 	- Graphs of the angles of the swimmer's shoulder/elbows/wrists in each frame of the video.
 - **OS**: Ubuntu 18.04 for inference/training, Windows 10 for inference only.
 - **Training**:  Train your own model on your own data.
+	- Currently we are not support
+	- You can find a complete walkthro [here](https://github.com/roeegro/SwimFix/blob/master/training/README.md)

 >TODO: put a video in here